-Every year, Grand Central hosts a Holiday Fair in Vanderbilt Hall, on the Main Concourse.
+Every year, Grand Central hosts a Holiday Fair in Vanderbilt Hall, once the main waiting room, on the Main Concourse.
 Open November to Christmas Eve, the Holiday Fair features artisans, craftspeople and local businesses.
 Just walking through the market can put you in a festive spirit and it is a good place to pick up last minute gifts.
 Vanderbilt Hall hosts other special events throughout the year.

 Trains, Of Course, at Grand Central in New York